 Who needs a CV?

-In most cases, a CV is required when you're applying for a job over seas except for US.
+In most cases, a CV is required when you're applying for a job overseas except for the US.
 In the USA most often than not, a resume is required.
-When you're applying for a job abroad, in most cases, it will be mentioned in the job description itself whether they brequire a resume or a CV from you.
+When you're applying for a job abroad, in most cases, it will be mentioned in the job description itself whether they require a resume or a CV from you.

-CV is most commonly required by peope in the field of academics as they need to convey lengthy and exhaustive information to the recruiter when applying for the jobs.
-Some academic related professions include - senior eexecutives, physicians, lawyers, archaeologists, etc.
+CV is most commonly required by people in the field of academics as they need to convey lengthy and exhaustive information to the recruiter when applying for the jobs.
+Some academic-related professions include - senior executives, physicians, lawyers, archaeologists, etc.

-CVs are massive, extensive and exhaustive documents.
-They are supposed to contain all the accomplishments and experiences that a person have had.
+CVs are massive, extensive, and exhaustive documents.
+They are supposed to contain all the accomplishments and experiences that a person has had.